hacktivista/telegramircd/README.md

   + `reply`, default: `mark_read` when sending messages to the peer
   + `never`, never
 - `--paste-wait`, PRIVMSG lines will be hold for up to `$paste_wait` seconds, lines in this interval will be packed to a multiline message
+- `--refer-text-len`, Set the length of refer texts in replies
 - `--sasl-password pass`, set the SASL password to `pass`.
 - `--special-channel-prefix`, choices: `&`, `!`, `#`, `##`, prefix for SpecialChannel.
 [Quassel](quassel-irc.org) does not seem to support channels with prefixes `&`, `--special-channel-prefix '##'` to make Quassel happy
 - Telegram related options